 When he saw the estimate proposed by the professionals, he decided to build his own deck out of pallets in order to save his wallet.
 This article explains how to build a pallet deck.

 What are the steps to build your own pallet deck?

 Whether you’re a green person or not, it’s always a good idea to avoid waste and give a second life to materials you no longer use.
 So, to recoup his expenses, Luc opted for a deck made entirely of recycled pallets.
 To do this, he had to be patient and go through the following steps:

 This first step consists of removing the stones on a 10 m2 surface in order to level the whole with a roller.
 Nevertheless, it is important to create a slight slope so that the terrace can evacuate rainwater in rainy periods.

 In order for the deck to hold up for a long time, it is advisable to pour a 5 cm thick gravel and do the same for the sand.
-Then, you must compact the whole by using a wet roller and then repeat the same operation with a roller.
+Then, you must compact the whole thing by using a wet roller and then repeat the same operation.